Exporting the client-server communications file (Sylink.xml) manually

 To install a Security Virtual Appliance in a VMware vShield environment.

-If you need to update client-server communications for a large number of clients, redeploy the client installation package instead of using this method.
+If you need to update client-server communications for a large number of clients, deploy the Communication Update Package instead of using this method.

 To export the client-server communications file manually